 In today’s market, when physicians prescribe a particular drug and patients want that drug, sometimes they end up buying a different brand.
 Prescription power is now being transferred from patients and physical care providers to other strategic stakeholders.
 These stakeholders include regulators, governments, professional societies, policymakers, the media, health technology evaluation groups, retailers, etc. As stakeholders play an essential role in the adoption and use of particular brands, a detailed analysis of strategic stakeholders should be a critical aspect of every competitor analysis.

 A SWOT analysis helps to identify and evaluate the strengths, weaknesses, opportunities, and threats that a company faces.
-The information gained is used to analyze the position of a company as well as that of their competitors.
-A SWOT analysis informs the upper management what the industry is outshining in, the improvements required, exploiting growth opportunities if possible and the preemptive measures that need to be taken to safeguard a company or shareholder value.
+The information gained is used to analyze the position of a company as well as that of its competitors.
+A SWOT analysis informs the upper management what the industry is outshining in, the improvements required, exploiting growth opportunities if possible, and the preemptive measures that need to be taken to safeguard a company or shareholder value.